Duke242/notes-and-quizzes-generator/README.md

-# Self Learner
+# Notes and Quizzes Generator

 ## Overview

-Self Learner is an application designed to help users create and manage simple notes and generate quizzes based on topics of their choice.
-It provides an intuitive interface for note-taking and quiz creation, making self-study and learning more efficient and engaging.
+Notes and Quizzes Generator is an application designed to help users create and manage simple notes and generate quizzes on topics of their choice.
+The app provides a user-friendly interface for note-taking and quiz creation, enhancing your learning experience.

 ## Features